Lysimachia

 Lysimachia clethroides (gooseneck loosestrife)

-Gooseneck loosestrife is often planted in garden …
+Gooseneck loosestrife is often planted in gardens …

 This perennial, evergreen, trailing or creeping …